tstromberg/sigstore-the-local-way/README.md

 * Cross-platform (Linux, OpenBSD, macOS)
 * Local only - does not assume use of GCP or other Cloud providers
 * Minimal use of root privileges
+* Skips unneccessary steps for local testing, such as DNS and load balancing

 ## Environment